towardsthecloud/aws-cloudformation-starter-kit/README.md

 - [Widdix's AWS CloudFormation Templates](https://github.com/widdix/aws-cf-templates)
 - [AWS Quick Start Templates](https://github.com/aws-quickstart/quickstart-examples)

-## AWS CDK Starterkit
+## AWS CDK Starter Kit

-> **Looking for a more modern approach to managing your AWS infrastructure?** Consider using the [AWS CDK Starterkit](https://github.com/towardsthecloud/aws-cdk-starterkit) for a tailored experience that leverages the full power of AWS CDK with TypeScript.
+> **Looking for a more modern approach to managing your AWS infrastructure?** Consider using the [AWS CDK Starter Kit](https://github.com/towardsthecloud/aws-cdk-starter-kit) for a tailored experience that leverages the full power of AWS CDK with TypeScript.

 AWS CDK offers several advantages over traditional CloudFormation, such as improved developer experience through the use of familiar programming languages, higher abstraction with reusable constructs, and seamless integration with development workflows.
 These features make AWS CDK a highly recommended choice for more efficient and flexible infrastructure management.

-[Explore the AWS CDK Starterkit](https://github.com/towardsthecloud/aws-cdk-starterkit) and start building your infrastructure with greater efficiency and flexibility today!
+[Explore the AWS CDK Starter Kit](https://github.com/towardsthecloud/aws-cdk-starter-kit) and start building your infrastructure with greater efficiency and flexibility today!

 ## Acknowledgements